kwlau1993/ARIMA_on_APPL/README.md

-Applying linear regression and ARIMA on analysising the stock price movements of APPL and JPM.
-Used sklearn.
+Applying linear regression and ARIMA from sklearn on analyzing the stock price movements of APPL and JPM.